danilkuzin/adversarial_noise/README.md

 # Adversarial noise
 This repository contains the adversarial noise generation example.
 The method is implemented in adversarial_noise.py file, example of running the method is in imagenet_example.py file.

+## Method
+The function receives an image and a target class.
+We backpropagate the gradients of the cross entropy loss with the target class w.r.t the input image, update it until the prediction matches the target class.
+A model for classification, its weights and inference transformations are assumed to be known.

 ## Installation
 ### Conda
 used to run MNIST example